What is Docker, And Why Use It?

 Docker Daemon

 The Docker Daemon is the core component of the Docker platform.
-It is responsible for managing the lifecycle of Docker containers, including starting and stopping containers, creating and deleting images, and managing the Docker network.
+It manages Docker containers' lifecycle: starting and stopping containers, creating and deleting images, and managing the Docker network.
 The Docker Daemon runs on the host machine and communicates with the Docker Client to execute commands.

 Docker Client